SchweizerischeBundesbahnen/api-principles/restful/best-practices.md

 -   Architecture context and major dependencies - including figures and sequence flows

 ### Use specific API instead of a generic one
-Use an easy-to-use API with fixed return values whenever possible.
-Dynamic, generic APIs such as ODATA are allowed if they are included with the purchase software.
+Use an easy-to-use API with well defined return types whenever possible.
+If not possible, you may consider using ODATA.

 ## Common Headers